ScalaCrypto/cryptic-presentation/slides/provided/provided-cryptos.md

  | RSA-AES       | Hybrid     | cryptic-core         |

 Note:
-We support AES and RSA as a symmetric and asymmetric crypto
+We support AES and RSA

-The EllipticCurve is asymmetric but have a hybrid mode.
+The EllipticCurve is asymmetric but has a hybrid mode.
 EC adds a dependency on Bouncy Castle

-The last RSA-AES is how we make RSA a hybrid crypto.
+The last RSA-AES is how we can make RSA a into hybrid crypto.

 Let's talk about them in more detail &rarr;